sourkr/souros/README.md

 Then, open your web browser and navigate to `http://localhost:3000` (or the port specified in the server configuration).

+### Installing the OS in Your Browser

+To use the web-based OS, you first need to install it in your browser's local storage.
+Follow these steps:

+1. Make sure the server is running.
+2. Navigate to the installation page at `http://localhost:3000/install/`.
+3. Click the "Install Souros" button.
+4. Once the installation is complete, you can access the web desktop at `http://localhost:3000/`.

 ## Technologies Used

 *   **Backend:** Node.js, Express